 - Intentionally place panelists in a specific order

 - One slide that has all panelist photos, names, and key facts

 - One slide for each panelist that has a photo, name, and key facts

 - Bios in the promotional materials/meeting app

-There is no “right way” or “wrong way” to introduce the panelists.
+There is no “right way” or “wrong way” to do panelist introductions.
 Just be thoughtful about the choices you are making on behalf of the audience’s experience of the panel discussion!

 How to Create GREAT Questions for Your Panelists to Answer during Your Panel Discussion